by Tassanawan Malai |

 Highlights:

-- Feeding the elephants in a natural jungle home
+• Feeding them in a natural jungle home.

-- Bathing and brushing the elephants in a natural pool
+• Bathing and brushing in a natural pool.

-- Visit to the Elephant POOPOOPAPER Park ( full day program only )
+• Visit to the POOPOOPAPER park (full day program only).

-The Elephant Rescue Park is a newly established sanctuary that provides a safe home for elephants that have been rescued from circus shows, logging, and elephant riding.
-In the hills of Chiang Mai, you’ll have the once-in-a-lifetime opportunity to play with, bathe, and feed these rescued elephants at this park.
-There is a full-day program that showcases adult elephants as well as a shorter tour that is dedicated to spending time with rescued baby elephants.
+The Elephant Rescue Park is a newly established sanctuary that provides a safe home for these magnificent animals rescued from circus shows, logging and riding activities.
+In the hills of Chiang Mai, you will have the once-in-a-lifetime opportunity to play with, bathe and feed the animals.
+There is a full day program with adult elephants as well as a shorter tour where you can spend time with the rescued baby elephants.

 A typical full-day program begins the day with a visit to the interesting yet educational Elephant POOPOOPAPER Park.
 This eco-friendly company teaches how paper is made from elephant poop fibers in a sustainable, chemical-free way.

-Once you’ve arrived at the park, you’ll get a short lesson about elephants in Thailand, their importance to Thai culture, and their traditional involvement in the tourism and logging industries.
+Once you arrive at the park, you will receive a short lesson on elephants in Thailand, their importance to Thai culture, and their traditional involvement in the tourism and logging industries.
 This is included in both programs.
-After changing into an elephant training uniform, you’ll be shown how to prepare the elephant’s favorite snacks such as tropical fruit, sugar cane, and special herbal medicine.
+After you put on your training clothes, you will be shown how to prepare their favorite snacks, such as tropical fruits, sugar cane and special herbal medicines.

 Next comes the part you’ve been eagerly waiting for!
 Your guide will take you to the elephants where you will meet them one by one.
 As you feed and pet them, notice their different personalities.
 Some are shy while others are playful and curious.

-After getting to know them, you’ll walk with the elephants through a field to a scenic viewpoint and then treat them to a mud spa.
-Help spread the cool mud all over their bodies as they lay in it for a little rest.
-Afterward, accompany the elephants to a natural freshwater swimming pool where they will splash around and eagerly wait for a bath.
-Scrub them off, and when everyone is clean, say goodbye to your new elephant friends.
+After getting to know these gentle giants, you’ll walk with them through a field to a scenic viewpoint and then treat them to a mud spa.
+Help them spread the cool mud on their bodies as they rest in it.
+Afterwards, accompany them to a natural freshwater swimming pool where they splash around and eagerly await a bath.
+Scrub them down, and when they are all clean, say goodbye to your new friends.

 Maerim Elephant Sanctuary